elulu3/LymphoSeq2_Shiny/README.md

 ## Required Packages

-The following packages are used by LymphoSeq2_Shiny and will need to be installed (if not already) before running the application:
+The following packages are used by LymphoSeq2_Shiny and will need to be installed through the R console (if not already) before running the application:

 1. shiny
 2. shinyjs